vain0x/milone-lang/docs/refs/x_ptr_types.md

 ### Recommended Articles

-The "Pointers Are Complicated" article series is good to understand *poitners*.
+The "Pointers Are Complicated" article series is good to understand *pointers*.

 - [Pointers Are Complicated, or: What's in a Byte?](https://www.ralfj.de/blog/2018/07/24/pointers-and-bytes.html)
 - [Pointers Are Complicated II, or: We need better language specs](https://www.ralfj.de/blog/2020/12/14/provenance.html)